 The Nomination Committee submits proposals, prior to the AGM, on the number of Board members, the composition and remuneration of the Board, and any fees payable for committee work.
-The committee shall also submit proposals on who is to chair the Board of Directors and the AGM and on auditors and their fees.
-In accordance with its remit, the committee shall also carry out those duties assigned to it under the Swedish Code of Corporate Governance.
+The committee shall also submit proposals on who is to chair the Board of Directors and the AGM, as well as on auditors and their remuneration.
+In accordance with its remit, the committee shall also carry out any other duties assigned to it under the Swedish Corporate Governance Code.

-Work of the Nomination Committee
+The work of the Nomination Committee

-In the period up to and including February 2014 the committee has held five minuted meetings and maintained contact between meetings.
+In the period up to and including February 2015 the committee has held three minuted meetings and maintained contact between meetings.
 To assess how well the present Board of Directors meets the demands that will be placed on the Board in consequence of the company's position and future focus, the committee has discussed the size and composition of the Board in relation to, for example, experience in the industry and specialist expertise.
-As a basis for the committee's work, the Chairman of the Board has informed the committee about the work of the Board during the year and of the work undertaken by the Audit Committee and the Remuneration Committee.
-The Nomination Committee has also familiarised itself with the results of the evaluation of the Board and its work, and interviewed individual members of the Board.
+As a basis for the committee's work, the Chair of the Board has informed the committee about the work of the Board during the year and of the work undertaken by the Audit Committee and the Remuneration Committee.
+The Nomination Committee has also considered the results of the evaluation of the Board and its work, and interviewed individual members of the Board.

 No remuneration has been paid for work on the committee.
 All shareholders are entitled to approach the committee with suggestions for Board members.
-The committee's proposals, the report on the committee's work prior to the 2014 AGM, and supplementary information on the proposed members of the Board will be published in connection with the notice convening the 2014 AGM, and will be presented at the meeting.
+The committee's proposals, the report on the committee's work prior to the 2015 AGM, and supplementary information on the proposed members of the Board will be published in connection with the notice convening the 2015 AGM, and will be presented at the 2015 AGM.